loconav-tech/blog/_posts/2020-03-16-aws-application-load-balancer-caveats.md

 With Status: 405 Method Not Allowed
 ```
 So I thought I made a mistake in my code and the request method should be POST instead of any other, but it wasn't the case.
-then i checked the logs on the staging machine which is deployed on aws.
+then I checked the logs on the staging machine which is deployed on AWS.

 The logs looked something like this.
 ```
 INFO -- : Started GET "/api/v5/trip_events"
 ```
-The logs were showing that a GET request on this url was sent, but i was sending a POST request.
+The logs were showing that a GET request on this url was sent, but I was sending a POST request.
-Then i tested the api with ```https``` instead of ```http``` in the url and the request returned expected response.
+Then I tested the API with ```https``` instead of ```http``` in the URL and the request returned expected response.

-So there was something happening between postman sending the request and rails server receiving the request..
+So there was something happening between postman sending the request and rails server receiving the request.
 We were using AWS Application load balancer for proxying and performing HTTP(80) to HTTPS(443) redirects.
 So when a request is made via HTTP the proxy returns ```302``` redirect to HTTPS.

-While reading about HTTP status Codes on https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3
+While reading about HTTP status codes on https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3

 I found a note for status `302 found`.